Chen-Tang-2015/office-content-pr/rest-api/Microsoft.Graph/conceptual-topics/conceptual/microsoft-graph-api-using-client-library.md

 The CRUD operations in the REST API are translated as calls to the `ExecuteAsync`, `UpdateAsync`, and `DeleteAsync` methods on the corresponding resource class.
 The query options (e.g., $select, $filter, etc.) are turned into Linq clauses.
-Once you understand how the ODatan entity type schema is mapped to the client library's object model, you should see a strong similarity between calling the REST API and using the client library.
+Once you understand how the OData entity type schema is mapped to the client library's object model, you'll see a strong similarity between calling the REST API and using the client library.

 <a name="msg_set_up_visual_studio"> </a>
 ###Set up a Visual Studio Project
 The Microsoft Graph API client library is available for download as a NuGet package.
 You can download it using Visual Studio after you have created a Visual Studio solution/project.

 >For more information on how to set up a Visual Studio project to call .NET client library, see this [Microsoft Graph API .NET client library sample app](http://aka.ms/o365-win-profile)

 <a name="msg_initialize_client"> </a>
 ###Initialize the Microsoft Graph API client
 For every Microsoft Graph API app, the entry point to the client library is a `Microsoft.Graph.GraphService` object.
 You obtain this object by instantiating the `GraphService` class before accessing any other Microsoft Graph API resources.

 ```no-highlight
 Microsoft.Graph.GraphService client = new